l-c-t/l-c-t/README.md

 ## Hi there 👋

+- 🔭 I’m currently looking for a new position: SRE, incident commander, sysadmin...
+- 👯 I’m looking to collaborate on infrastructure/platform projects and components, automation...
+- 📫 How to reach me: see details on my public profile.
 <!--
 **l-c-t/l-c-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.